Decentralized Indoor Localization Based on A Sparse Gaussian Process with Reduced-Dimensional Inputs for Real-Time Sensing and Training on IoT Devices: Experimental Results

 To complete the experiments on IoT system devices, we used a Raspberry Pi 4B to simulate WAPs with redundant arithmetic in the IoT system.
 Due to the lack of powerful GPU on the Raspberry Pi 4B, we could not train and run the DNN and CNN models.
 Given the Raspberry Pi's lack of active cooling and the risk of overheating during prolonged or consecutive testing, all the experiments were conducted in an environment maintained at approximately \SI{25}{\degreeCelsius}.
 Adequate time was allowed for the Raspberry Pi to cool to room temperature before subsequent testing commenced.
 Please note that fluctuations in training time are strongly influenced by temperature, so orders of magnitude of training time are meaningful, not exact times.
 In addition, if GP is deployed, a Raspberry Pi 4B with at least \SI{64}{\giga\byte} of storage, and active cooling to ensure that operating temperatures are always below \SI{50}{\degreeCelsius} is required, a condition that is inconsistent with other models mentioned in Section~\ref{sec:exp-results}.

 The experimental results based on the Raspberry Pi 4B are summarized in Table~\ref{tab:result-IoT}.
 Despite the low computational capability on the device, the proposed SGP-RI model successfully completed training within \SI{30}{\s} and delivered reliable accuracy.
 This demonstrates the algorithm's efficacy in resource-constrained environments, such as IoT devices, where it can maintain efficiency and precision.
+The Bonsai baseline can also be trained on the Raspberry Pi 4B, but it reaches a 2D error of \SI{7.34}{\m} and requires \SI{120.47}{\s} for training at the model sparsity of 80\%.
+Compared with all three SGP-RI settings, Bonsai has both higher localization error and longer training time, suggesting that the proposed SGP-RI model is more suitable for frequent local retraining under the proposed decentralized framework.